We all have one. But what is it?

 These are complicated questions.
 Questions I can not answer in a single blog post.
 However, I have asked them, and I have sought their answers.
 I had to.
 Because left unchecked, fear has a way of silencing me.

 I did not grow up at a time in American history when voice and story were esteemed.
 It seems that today, the words voice and story are used with such cavalier frequency that they have become about as unique as a penny lying on the street.

 You know the one.
-The penny everyone sees and overlooks because they are a dime a dozen.
-The penny that a starving person or an innocent child pick up with reverence, joy, and gratitude.
+The penny most see and overlook because it is a dime a dozen.
+The same penny that a starving person or an innocent child picks up with reverence, joy, and gratitude.

 I wish, I had been raised in a generation that saw the study of voice and story as something other than an academic exercise.
 Maybe things would have been different.
 But as they were, I lived in fear of speaking my truth, of asking questions, of sharing my joy and my pain.
 I was afraid of rejection because I did not think the world would find me lovely.

 So, I hid.
 I buried my true voice.

 The voice that yearns for deep soul connections.
 The voice that wants to listen and be heard.
 The one that thinks beauty and grace are two of the most stunning gifts in the universe.
 The one that brings lost puppies home, that loves the gentle nuzzle of a kitten, and a belly laugh that makes you weep.
 The one that more than anything craves to love and to be loved.

 I buried that voice underneath a pile of rubble and falsehood.
 I became someone I was not and tried desperately to create a voice I thought the world would prefer.
 What I created was a sound so discordant with truth that I repelled the very things I craved.
 I repelled truth, loyalty, and intimate connections.
 I repelled love.

 Fear does that.
 Fear silences truth and bombards us with the noise of lies.
 Lies so ugly, that even in a crowd, everyone keeps us at arms length.
 Fear and falsehood are not attractive.